-A Giant Red Oak May Be One Of The Largest In Pennsylvania
+A Giant Red Oak May Be One Of The Largest Trees In Pennsylvania

 “I like to just go and look at that tree,” he told Tribune-Review.

-Tom McQuaide, a forester whom Tickle hired to fell select trees on his 103-acre farm, stumbled upon the giant recently.
+Tom McQuaide, a forester that Tickle hired to fell select trees on his 103-acre farm, stumbled upon the giant recently.
 He is now in the process of submitting its formidable dimensions to the Champion Trees of Pennsylvania, which ranks the state’s largest trees by several measures, including girth and height.

 The red oak on Tickle’s property stands some 120 high and swells to 26 feet in circumference.
 It needed approximately 400 years to grow to its current frame.